tabman83/horizon/README.md

 kubectl apply -f crd.yaml
 ```

-This will enable the cluster to accept instances of `AzureKeyVaultSubscription`s.
+This will enable the cluster to accept instances of `AzureKeyVaultSubscription` resources.
 Below is an example:
 ```yaml
 apiVersion: horizon.ninoparisi.io/v1
 kind: AzureKeyVaultSubscription